dispatchrun/wzprof/README.md

 The CPU time profiler measures the actual time spent on-CPU without taking into account the off-CPU time (e.g waiting for I/O).
 For this profiler, all the host-functions are considered off-CPU.

+## Contributing

+Pull requests are welcome!
+Anything that is not a simple fix would probably benefit from being discussed in an issue first.

+Remember to be respectful and open minded!